shapeable/prototype-adpq/README.md

 + Bourbon (for SCSS) - Style sheets

-#### M. Deployed the prototype on IaaS
+#### M. Deployed the prototype on PaaS

-The prototype is deployed on the Heroku Server platform which allows for quick deployment to hosted servers.
+The prototype is deployed on a Heroku server which allows for quick deployments and all hardware updates and maintenance provided by Heroku.
+Additionally many services such as continuous monitoring are native add-ons that further simplify implementation and maintenance.

-#### N. Developed automated unit tests for their code
+#### N. Developed automated unit tests

+After creating unit tests for each feature or functionality, rspec was used as the automated unit tester.
+For example to test SMS (text messages) functionality, a specific unit test was created for that purpose: (Send SMS Messages code)[https://github.com/shapeable/prototype-web/blob/master/web-app/spec/modules/send_sms_messages_spec.rb]

+Other Unit tests can be found under: (https://github.com/shapeable/prototype-web/tree/master/web-app/spec/modules)[https://github.com/shapeable/prototype-web/tree/master/web-app/spec/modules]

-#### O. Setup or used a continuous integration system to automate the running of tests and continuously deployed code to IaaS provider
+#### O. Setup or used a continuous integration system to automate the running of tests

+We used Travis CI (Continuous Integration) server to run automated tests every time code was deployed to our Heroku instance.
+Travis CI is linked directly to the GitHub repo so it checks it automatically for any errors before being merged and deployed to production.

 #### P. Setup or used configuration management

 #### Q. Setup or used continuous monitoring

+[Rollbar](https://www.rollbar.com) was implemented as the continuous monitoring tool.
+Rollbar can be quickly added to any Ruby application as a gem and is also a standard add-on for Heroku deployments.
+It has a notification system built in that immmediately alerts the team if there are any errors.

-#### R. Deployed their software in an open source container, such as Docker
+#### R. Deployed their software in an open source container

 #### S. Provided sufficient documentation to install and run their prototype on another machine